Laozi: Traditional accounts

 In a third, he was the court astrologer Lao Dan who lived during the 4th century BC reign of the Duke Xian of Qin who grew weary of the moral decay of life in Chengzhou and noted the kingdom's decline.
 He ventured west to live as a hermit in the unsettled frontier at the age of 80.
 At the western gate of the city (or kingdom), he was recognized by the guard Yinxi.
 The sentry asked the old master to record his wisdom for the good of the country before he would be permitted to pass.
-The text Laozi wrote was said to be the Tao Te Ching, although the present version of the text includes additions from later periods.
+The text Laozi wrote was said to be the Dào Dé Jīng, although the present version of the text includes additions from later periods.
 In some versions of the tale, the sentry was so touched by the work that he became a disciple and left with Laozi, never to be seen again.
 In some later interpretations, the "Old Master" journeyed all the way to India and was the teacher of Siddartha Gautama, the Buddha.
 Others say he was the Buddha himself.

 The stories assert that Laozi never opened a formal school but nonetheless attracted a large number of students and loyal disciples.
 There are many variations of a story retelling his encounter with Confucius, most famously in the Zhuangzi.
 A.C.
 Graham suggested that the Confucian version of the story presented in the Book of Rites was the original, which was borrowed and re-interpreted by the followers of Zhuang Zhou.
 His birthday is popularly held to be the 15th day of the second month of the Chinese calendar.
 In accounts where Laozi married, he was said to have had a son who became a celebrated soldier of Wei during the Warring States period.